iossifovlab/gpf/userdocs/administration/getting_started.rst

       enabled: true

-Then we can generate the de Novo gene sets for ``helloworld`` dataset by
+Then we can generate the de novo gene sets for ``helloworld`` dataset by
 running:

 .. code-block:: bash